Own-Data-Privateer/hoardy-web/tool/README.md

 ## <span id="mirror"/>How to generate a local offline website mirror like `wget -mpk`

-If you want to render your WRR files into a local offline website mirror containing interlinked HTML files and their resources a-la `wget -mpk` (`wget --mirror --page-requisites --convert-links`), run one of the above `--symlink --latest` command, and then do something like this:
+If you want to render your WRR files into a local offline website mirror containing interlinked HTML files and their resources a-la `wget -mpk` (`wget --mirror --page-requisites --convert-links`), run one of the above `--symlink --latest` commands, and then do something like this:

 ```bash
 wrrarms export mirror --to ~/pwebarc/mirror1 ~/pwebarc/latest/archiveofourown.org
 ```

-on completion `~/pwebarc/mirror1` will contain a bunch of interlinked minimized HTML files, their resources, and any other files they link to.
+on completion `~/pwebarc/mirror1` will contain a bunch of interlinked minimized HTML files, their resources, and everything else available from WRR files living under `~/pwebarc/latest/archiveofourown.org`.

 By default, *all* the links in exported HTML files will be remapped to local files (even if source WRR files for those would-be exported files are missing in `~/pwebarc/latest/archiveofourown.org`), and those HTML files will also be stripped of all JavaScript, CSS, and other stuff of various levels of evil (see documentation for the `scrub` function below).

 On the plus side, the result will be completely self-contained and safe to view with a dumb unconfigured browser.